ElenaSj/bikeapp/README.md

     * Bootstrap: To make the UI easier on the eye I decided to go with the Bootstrap library (instead for eg. MUI) because the UI is quite simple.
     * Leaflet & leaflet-react: I used Leaflet for the station maps, because it's lightweight with sufficient functionality for this use case
 * **Docker:** to deploy the app to Render
 * **Db4free.net and Render:** For demonstrative purposes I deployed the app to Render with a database on db4free.net.
 I used these service providers because they are free of charge and no risk for surprise costs.
 For actual production deployment neither of these options would be viable and I'd suggest a reliable cloud service.
-Eg. if we were to use AWS one option would be to have AWS RDS for database, S3 Bucket static website hosting for frontend and AWS Elastic Beanstalk / EC2 for backend.
+Eg. if we were to use AWS one option would be to have AWS RDS for database, S3 Bucket static website hosting for front-end and AWS Elastic Beanstalk / EC2 for back-end.

 ## Features
 * Importing journey and bike station data from csv files to database with data validation